ArenKDesai/Aren-s-Notes/os lec.md

 ## Review
 Condition variables: queue of a waiting threads.
-A process waits by adding itself
+A process waits by adding itself to the queue with the ```wait``` function.